Young traveling couple look at items in a shop

 It’s always important to familiarize yourself with the terms and conditions for any credit card.
 For example, in some cases, new purchases on cards with an active 0% intro APR balance transfer offer will incur interest at the card’s standard purchase APR, unless the 0% intro APR offer applies to new purchases as well.

-Three ways to use a balance transfer
+How to maximize a balance transfer

 Consider these three ways you can use a balance transfer that may help you determine the best balance transfer card for you.